Minnesota Center for the

 History of the Alexander Technique

-Frederick Matthias Alexander (1869-1955) was a Shakespearean actor who had a chronic medical aae7e751d7m2problem which affected his performance.
+Frederick Matthias Alexander (1869-1955) was a Shakespearean actor who had a chronic medical problem which affected his performance.
 After ten years of careful self-observation, he discovered that he was creating a pattern of tension that was interfering with the natural relationship between his head, neck, and back.
 He learned to enable himself to inhibit this tension, and then re-establish a correct relationship.
 These discoveries — which have since been confirmed by scientists — enabled Alexander to resume his career, and became the foundation of the Alexander Technique.

 At Respected Institutions